agile-learning-institute/member-mallory-landing-page/README.md

-# member-mallory-landing-page
+# Landing Page

-My landing page.
+My landing page demo from the Odin Project.